shuliw/guidebookpy/second_chapter.md

 There are tons of guides, instructions and manuals on GitBook and GitHub.
 But I decide to teach myself by actually using it, rather than to be confused by reading too many guides.

-I created my first GitBook and it is surprisingly user friendly it is.
+I created my first GitBook and it is surprisingly user friendly

 ## Software Installed